 Maps: Self-guided tours and maps can be found HERE.

-Number 4 had a lifeguarding certification class this past week in King George.
+My son had a lifeguarding certification class this past week in King George.
 On Friday we had four hours to kill.
 We decided to go on a little adventure and check out the Annmarie Sculpture and Arts Center since we heard about it recently from several different sources.
 Annmarie is about an hour’s drive from King George.

 WARNING: From Fredericksburg, you will need to cross two bridges to get to Annmarie’s.
 The first is the Harry W. Nice Memorial Bridge.
 On your way back to Fredericksburg, you will pay a $4.50 toll to cross the bridge.
 There is no toll on the way over.
 The second bridge is the Gov. Thomas Johnson Bridge.
 It is not a toll bridge.
 These bridges can be a bit scary–narrow and high above the water.